erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-The Pseudo Random Number Generators implemented in the `rand` module offers many useful features such as repeatable sequences, non-biased range generation, any size (bignum) range, non-overlapping sequences, generating floats, normal distribution floats, etc.
+The Pseudo Random Number Generators implemented in the `rand` module offers many useful features such as repeatable sequences, non-biased range generation, any size range, non-overlapping sequences, generating floats, normal distribution floats, etc.
-Many of those features are implemented through a plug-in framework, whith a performance cost.
+Many of those features are implemented through a plug-in framework, with a performance cost.

-The different algorithms offered by the `rand` module are selected to have excellent statistical quality and to perform well in serious PRNG tests, (see section [PRNG tests]).
+The different algorithms offered by the `rand` module are selected to have excellent statistical quality and to perform well in serious PRNG tests (see section [PRNG tests]).

 Most of these algorithms are designed for machines with 64-bit arithmetic (unsigned), but in Erlang such integers become bignums and almost an order of magnitude slower to handle than immediate integers.

+Erlang terms in the 64-bit VM are tagged 64-bit words.
+The tag for an immediate integer is 4 bit, leaving 60 bits for the signed integer value.
+The largest positive immediate integer value is therefore 2<sup>59</sup>-1.

+Many algorithms work on unsigned integers so we have 59 bits useful for that.
+It could be theoretically possible to pretend 60 bits unsigned using split code paths for negative and positive values, but extremely impractical.

+We decided to choose 58 bit unsigned integers in this context since then we can for example add two integers, and check for overflow or simply mask back to 58 bit, without the intermediate result becoming a bignum.
+To work with 59 bit integers would require having to check for overflow before even doing an addition so the code that avoids bignums would eat up much of the speed gained from avoiding bignums.
+So 58-bit integers it is!

-The algorithms that perform well in Erlang are the ones that have been redesigned to work on 58-bit words.
+The algorithms that perform well in Erlang are the ones that have been redesigned to work on 58-bit integers.
 But still, when executed in Erlang, they are far from as fast as their C origins.
 Achieving good PRNG quality costs much more in Erlang than in C.  In the section